Dr. Neinstein was published in Medical Law Perspectives regarding minimally invasive liposuction in October 2017:

 With the evolution of minimally invasive and non-surgical medicine more patients are seeking a less invasive approach to body contouring.
 Many of the non-surgical fat reduction devices do not have the consistency and predictability in outcomes that many patients desire for the current price points.
 This is why minimally invasive liposuction has a perfect fit in the market.

-Currently, oral sedation instead of traditional general anesthesia often is used.
+Currently, oral sedation instead of traditional general anesthesia often is used in minimally invasive liposuction.
 This helps alleviate the concerns many patients have with general anesthesia and rapidly speeds up the recovery process.
 A numbing solution is applied under the skin directly into the fat using weight based dosing regimens.
 Patients feel some pressure during this phase but minimal discomfort, if any.
 At this point, energy is added to the fat and the skin.
 There are many forms of energy such as laser, radiofrequency, ultrasound, and now plasma.
 Ultrasound is favored for its safety and efficacy profile.

 Once the fat is melted, the excess fat is gently removed with a tiny cannulas.
 This process minimizes inflammation, bruising, and swelling.
 Ultimately, there is predictable fat reduction with minimal downtime.
 The psychological burden of liposuction is minimal given that the focus is to try to optimize the patient’s anatomy, and not completely change it.
 Because of the minimal scarring and downtime, the minimally invasive technique has become quite common in male patients who are traditionally not liposuction-seeking patients.
 Complications are reduced with this technique, especially the most sinister ones such as blood clots.